Greek Wine Cellars D. Kourtakis

 About ten years ago, Vassilis changed the name of the company to Greek Wine Cellars D. Kourtakis SA, and created three divisions to produce and market the Kourtaki brands, including Apelia and Kouros, as well as Calliga, and Oenoforos.
 Oenoforos remains a separate winery and is owned 50-50 with Angelos Rouvalis.

-Today, Greek Wine Cellars operates wineries in Markopoulo (Attica), Ritsona, the Peloponnesos (Southern Greece) and on Crete.
+Today, Greek Wine Cellars operates wineries in Markopoulo (Attica), Ritsona, the Peloponnesos (Southern Greece) and on the island of Crete.
 Other than Oenoforos, which owns its vineyards, Greek Wine Cellars has long-standing contracts with an array of growers, and works closely with them to assure quality.

 For more information about Greek Wine Cellars D. Kourtakis, please visit their website.
 Click here.